 "We are all members of the same great family … On social occasions the formality of strictly military occasions should be relaxed, and a spirit of friendliness and goodwill should prevail."

 —MajGen John A. Lejeune

-The Krulak Detachment was formed to foster camaraderie among men and women in Central Alabama who are dedicated to preserving the traditions and promoting the interests of the Marine Corps through service and community outreach.
+The Krulak Detachment was formed to help Marines in need while fostering camaraderie among men and women in Central Alabama who are dedicated to preserving the traditions and promoting the values of the Marine Corps through service and community outreach.

 Current and former Marines, FMF Corpsmen, and Navy Chaplains who honorably served or are serving are welcome to submit a membership application for consideration.

 "Being ready is not what matters.
 What matters is winning after you get there."